 Kids at the Minyan

 Kids are a welcome and integral part of Minyan Na'aleh!
 Please bring them!
 On Friday nights, children either join in the services or play in a room full of toys and games.
 Parents rotate supervising the kids as there is no paid childcare staff.
+Saturday morning childcare is offered through Congregation Rodef Shalom.
 Many children have formed lasting friendships at Minyan Na'aleh and look forward to it every month!
-At dinner, there is PB&J and other kid-friendly food alongside the delectable salads and entrees.
+At dinner, there is kid-friendly food alongside the delectable salads and entrees.